bropedio/brave-new-world/README.md

 ## Beta Testing

-Each release candidate is tracked in unique testing branch (eg. v2.2.0-beta-18).
+Each release candidate is tracked in a unique testing branch (eg. `v2.2.0-beta-18`).
 If you would like to help test the current beta version, ask for the Beta Tester role at our Discord (via ngplus.net).